Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Background

 Assuming a uniform prior, $P(\mathcal{M}_i)=1/n$ across all $n$ competing models, the above equation reduces to:

-The evidence $Z_i$ associated with any model is thus a principled measure of the goodness of fit.
-This in turn is related to the likelihood function $\mathcal{L}(D|\theta_i)$ as well as the size of the prior space over which this fit is carried.
-The latter factor ultimately results in the Occam's razor that penalizes the evidence of an overfitted model.
+The evidence $Z_i$ associated with any model is thus a principled measure of overall model adequacy.
+This in turn is governed by the likelihood function $\mathcal{L}(D|\boldsymbol{\theta})$ as well as the size of the prior space over which the fit is performed.
+The latter factor ultimately acts as an Occam's razor that penalizes the evidence of an overfitting model.

+It is generally intractable to analytically evaluate the evidence integral (Equation \ref{evidence}), especially in higher-dimensional spaces.
+Nested Sampling is a widely-used tool which numerically performs both parameter estimation and model comparison \citep{ns_forphysicists}.
+It iteratively evaluates the evidence integral by exploiting the statistical properties of a set of compressing ``live points" in the parameter space.
+At each iteration, the lowest-likelihood live point is removed and replaced by a new sample drawn from the prior subject to a higher likelihood constraint.
+In vectorized implementations such as ours, multiple live points may be deleted and replaced simultaneously, enabling efficient parallelized exploration of the parameter space.